Pillarisation: Pillarisation in the Netherlands

 The Netherlands historically developed at least three main social pillars: Protestant, Catholic, and social democratic.
-Pillarisation in the country was initiated in the late 19th century by Abraham Kuyper, a theologian and politician associated with the Anti-Revolutionary Party (ARP), a Christian democratic and neo-Calvinist (gereformeerd) organization connected to the Reformed Churches in the Netherlands.
-The movement was grounded in Kuyper’s philosophy of sphere sovereignty, which held that distinct areas of life—such as religion, politics, and education—should operate autonomously within their own spheres.
+Pillarisation in the country was initiated in the late 19th century by Abraham Kuyper, a theologian and politician associated with the Anti-Revolutionary Party (ARP), a Christian democratic and neo-Calvinist (gereformeerd) organisation connected to the Reformed Churches in the Netherlands.
+The movement was grounded in Kuyper's philosophy of sphere sovereignty, which held that distinct areas of life—such as religion, politics, and education—should operate autonomously within their own spheres.

-Although pillarisation declined during the 1960s and 1970s, its influence remains evident in Dutch society, particularly in communities outside the Randstad region, where aspects of pillarised life persist alongside broader participation in civil society.
+Although pillarisation declined in the 1960s and 1970s, its influence remains evident in Dutch society, particularly in communities outside the Randstad region, where aspects of pillarised life persist alongside broader participation in civil society.

-The Catholic pillar was historically the most tightly organized, reflecting the Catholic clergy’s encouragement of collective organization within confessional institutions.
+The Catholic pillar was historically the most tightly organised, reflecting the Catholic clergy's encouragement of collective organisation within confessional institutions.
 The conservative Protestant pillar and the socialist pillar, which primarily represented the proletariat, were also highly cohesive.
 The Christian Historical Union (CHU), founded in 1908 and associated with the Dutch Reformed Church (hervormd), aligned itself with the Protestant pillar shaped by the ARP rather than creating a separate structure.

-Those outside the three main pillars—primarily middle- and upper-class latitudinarian Protestants and atheists—were sometimes grouped into a liberal or "general" pillar.
-However, ties among liberal organizations were considerably weaker than within the other pillars.
+Those outside the three main pillars—primarily middle and upper-class latitudinarian Protestants and atheists—were sometimes grouped into a liberal or "general" pillar.
+However, ties among liberal organisations were considerably weaker than within the other pillars.
 Liberals generally opposed the voluntary segregation of society and often denied that a liberal pillar existed.
 The political parties commonly linked with this group included the Free-thinking Democratic League (VDB) and the Liberal State Party (LSP).
-Smaller groups such as communists, humanists, and Protestant fundamentalists also established their own organizations, though on a much smaller scale.
+Smaller groups such as communists, humanists, and Protestant fundamentalists also established their own organisations, though on a much smaller scale.